WICG/WebApiDevice/README.md

 In this instruction, we will currently describe a way of doing it for Chrome OS and Linux platforms.

-#### Hosting configuration

-The configuration that is provided to the application is loaded dynamically and not sent as a part of a policy blob.
-What this means for testing is that the policy providing server(for Google Chrome, it is Google Admin Console) is sending a *link* to the configuration file to the browser instead of the raw configuration.
-This is done to cover cases where the configuration value is larger than expected.

-In the future, this should not be an obstacle, as the corresponding UI will be implemented in the Admin Console.
-However, now, in order to test it, you may want to host your JSON configuration somewhere, where you can get a direct link to the configuration.
-For example, at [JsonKeeper](https://jsonkeeper.com/).

 ##### Configuration file
 One can create a file */etc/opt/chrome/policies/managed/test_policy.json* on a device, which will contain the information about the managed configuration to be set.
 If you are using a Chrome OS device, you may want to switch the device into a [developer mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md#dev-mode).
 After that, this filesystem should be accessible.

+Since this API is still in the trial stage, the corresponding server-side UI is not yet ready.
+Because of that, in order to test it, one will need to host the JSON  configuration in a place, which can provide a direct link to it.
+For example, at [JsonKeeper](https://jsonkeeper.com/).

-In the file, one can override any user policy.
+In the *test_policy.json* file, one can override any user policy.
 We will override *ManagedConfigurationPerOrigin*.
 This policy is defined as a list of JSON dictionaries, with the following keys:
 - __origin__ -- defines the Web App origin this configuration applies to
 - __managed_configuration_url__ -- the url, where the configuration is hosted
-- __managed_configuration_hash__ -- the unique identifier, which is usually calculated by the policy server which distinguishes one configuration from another
+- __managed_configuration_hash__ -- the unique identifier, which is usually calculated by the policy server which distinguishes one configuration from another.

 Here is an example of the configuration: